Foundational Concepts

 Choosing the Right Database(s)

-Selection & Polyglot Persistence
+Selection Criteria & Polyglot Persistence

 Polyglot Persistence Strategy